Latte Tags

 </script>

-This is also the reason why do not put variable in quotes: Latte adds them around strings.
-And if you want to put a string variable into another string, simply concatenate them:
+This is also why you should not write quotes around the variable: Latte adds them for strings automatically.
+And if you want to insert a string variable into another string, simply concatenate them:

 <script>